 Drivers with a commercial drivers license (CDL) are qualified to operate commercial vehicles including buses, heavy trucks, and more.
 The truck driving shortage has had a major impact across the nation and demand for truck drivers is at an all time high.

 Why Temporary CDL Drivers are Essential

 When you manage a trucking, transportation, or delivery company anticipating the number of workers you may need during any given week to meet demand can present a real challenge.
 As business picks up, your employees may feel pressure, overworked and overall unhappy, resulting in inefficient operations, higher turnover rates, and less revenue for your company.

 We’re here to tell you there’s a better way.
 If you’re not leveraging temporary labor to help supplement your staff as demand for your transportation business fluctuates, you should be.
-In this blog post, we’ll dive into how you can utilize gig workers to help ensure you can meet every delivery need that comes your way.
+Here’s a few reasons why:

 Of course, you never want to hire more employees than you anticipate needing.
 Since you likely have a good idea of how many employees you need to have on staff to cover a typical week, hiring additional full-time employees to meet your changing business demands doesn’t make sense.
 Instead, consider hiring temporary workers who will only work the jobs you need them to.